 – If you’re using other VPNs or privacy tools, disable conflicting extensions to avoid routing conflicts.

 – Keep your PureVPN subscription active and authenticated. the extension relies on an active account to maintain server access.
+Is ultrasurf a vpn and how it stacks up against real VPN services in 2026 to protect privacy and unblock content

 Using PureVPN extension Chrome in practice: step-by-step guide